AgID/EeISI-mapper/README.md

 Java 8 is needed.
 To build the project:

     mvn clean install

+It it completes correctly, you'll find the CLI executable jar here...

+    eigor-cli/target/eigor.jar

+Execute it with `java -jar eigor.jar` to run it.

 ## Contributing
 * Make your changes in a new git branch.